The Feast or Famine cycle is among the top challenges for entrepreneurs and small business owners.

 Think about your local Target (my favorite place to aimlessly wander and find everything from new throw pillows to skin care to cozy sweatpants).
 If you were to walk through Target HQ, you’d see a strategic plan that included every single promotion for the next 12 months.

-I guarantee that they have already planned their back to school promotions, pumpkin everything for fall, and this coming holiday decor trends.
+I guarantee that in July, they have already planned their back-to-school promotions, pumpkin everything for fall, and the upcoming holiday decor trends.
 They could already show us today what will be in the stores 6 months from now.

-Now I couldn’t get Target to share their calendar… but my very best friend Oprah has their editorial calendar right on her website (this is the 2020 calendar)!
+Now I couldn’t get Target to share their calendar… but my very best friend Oprah has her editorial calendar right on her website (this is the 2020 calendar)!

 We can take lessons from this!